-Ranthambhore is conveniently located between Agra (the Taj Mahal) and Jaipur (the splendid Pink City), and is one of the best places in India to spot wild Bengal tigers in their natural habitat, boasting reliable sightings year on year.
+Ranthambhore is conveniently located between Agra (home of the Taj Mahal) and Jaipur (the splendid Pink City).
+It’s one of the best places in India to spot wild Bengal tigers in their natural habitat, boasting reliable sightings year on year.
 As a dry and deciduous forest, it’s a great deal easier to spot wildlife here than it is in denser jungles.
-It’s also set apart by its magical backdrop – the crumbling 10th century Ranthambhore Fort is nestled in the heart of the forest, as well as a Hindu temple dedicated to Lord Ganesh.
-Though the tiger is Ranthambhore’s most famous resident, this reserve is also home to leopards, sloth bears, peacocks, several species of deer, crocodiles, langurs and countless birds (both resident and migratory): the whole cast of the Jungle Book, really!
+It’s also set apart by its magical backdrop – the crumbling 10th-century Ranthambhore Fort is nestled in the heart of the forest, as well as a Hindu temple dedicated to Lord Ganesh (the much-revered elephant-headed Hindu god).
+Though the tiger is Ranthambhore’s most famous resident, this reserve is also home to leopards, sloth bears, peacocks, several species of deer, crocodiles, langurs and countless birds (both resident and migratory): the whole cast of the Jungle Book!
 Up until the early 1970s, this vast expanse of forest, lakes, meadows and mountains was a royal hunting ground.
 We recently experienced a safari in Ranthambhore National Park, and here’s how it went:

 We rose early for the morning safari.
-There are two safaris each day in Ranthambhore; one in the morning (about 6:30 – 9:30) and a second in the afternoon (roughly 14:30 – 17:30).
-Our private Jeep, naturalist guide Mr. Rajendra Gurjar, and driver, picked us up from our hotel, and then we were off – bouncing along Ranthambhore Road to the park entry gate.
+There are two safaris each day in Ranthambhore; one in the morning (about 06:30 – 09:30) and a second in the afternoon (roughly 14:30 – 17:30).
+Our private Jeep, naturalist guide Mr Rajendra Gurjar, and driver picked us up from our hotel, and then we were off – bouncing along Ranthambhore Road to the park entry gate.
 Rajendra has been accompanying our guests for many years and is thought of as one of the best in town.
 He’s a man on a mission: Rajendra is determined to do everything he can to ensure we spot a tiger in the park today!

-There are 20 Jeeps permitted into the reserve on each safari.
+There are 20 Jeeps permitted in the reserve on each safari.
 This is to protect the animals and ensure they’re not crowded.
-Each of the Jeeps are assigned a specific zone.
+Each Jeep is assigned a specific zone from 1 – 10.
 After entering the main gate, there’s a short but very scenic drive along the road to reach your allotted route.
 Along the way, we drove past beautiful old banyan trees, idyllic waterfalls and more langurs than I could count!

-As we entered into our zone, our naturalist Rajendra stopped the vehicle: “Madam, please look down – here are fresh tiger prints”.
-Our naturalists are extremely skilled and pick up on lots of subtle signs to lead us closer to the tiger; from pugmarks in the sand to the peacock’s warning call.
-The naturalists are so skilled that they can identify the gender, and sometimes even the exact tiger, all by its footprint!
+As we entered our zone, our naturalist Rajendra stopped the vehicle: “Madam, please look down – here are fresh tiger prints”.
+Our naturalists are incredibly skilled and pick up on lots of subtle signs to lead us closer to the tiger; from pugmarks in the sand to the peacock’s warning call.
+The naturalists are so adept that they can identify the gender, and sometimes even the exact tiger, all by its footprint!

 We were assigned Zone 4, which is thought of as one of the more scenic zones thanks to the vast shimmering lake at its core.
-This is often one of the first spots a naturalist will explore for guests on Zone 4, as tigers are frequently spotted lapping up water here.
+This is often the first spot a naturalist will explore for guests in Zone 4, as tigers are frequently spotted lapping up water here.

-After having enjoyed spectacular natural landscapes at the lake, Rajendra’s ears pricked: he’d heard the sounds that warn of a tiger’s presence: monkeys and peacocks were screaming loudly, deer in the area becoming agitated and nervous.
-We sped off along the tracks until stopping abruptly by an old crumbling wall, and there she was: Arrowhead, the current queen of Ranthambhore and granddaughter of legendary tigress Machli; a dominating matriarch who once fought a 14 foot crocodile.
+After having enjoyed spectacular natural landscapes at the lake, Rajendra’s ears pricked: he’d heard the sounds that warn of a tiger’s presence: monkeys and peacocks were screaming, deer in the area becoming agitated and nervous.
+We sped off along the tracks until stopping abruptly by an old crumbling wall, and there she was: Arrowhead, the current queen of Ranthambhore and granddaughter of legendary tigress Machli (a dominating matriarch who once fought a 14-foot crocodile).

-She was absolutely beautiful.
-Sighting a tiger in the wild was an exhilarating experience.
+She was beautiful.
+Sighting a tiger in the wild is an exhilarating experience.
 It sends shivers down your spine as you catch that first striking flash of orange.
 We spent a good fifteen minutes or so admiring her beauty.
-Initially, we were busy trying to capture as many photographs as we could, but towards the end we put our cameras down in order to really enjoy the moment.
+Initially, we were busy trying to capture as many photographs as we could, but towards the end, we put our cameras down to enjoy the moment.
 It was majestic.

 She was wide awake, entertaining us with her head tilts, yawns and flexing her huge paws.

-It was amazing to note that she wasn’t bothered at all by our presence, though was very interested in a tiny mongoose scuttling across the path in front of her!
-Similarly, when a bird rustled in the trees above her, her ears pricked to the sound.
-As she stretched, got up and made her way back into the forest, our driver started the engine and we headed back to the hotel.
+It was amazing to note that she wasn’t bothered at all by our presence; she was more interested in a tiny mongoose scuttling across the path in front of her!
+Similarly, when a bird rustled in the trees above, her ears pricked to the sound.
+As she stretched, got up and made her way back into the forest, our driver started the engine, and we headed back to the hotel.